snopoke/google-safebrowsing2/README.md

 	}

 ## Database support
-Currently only MySQL and generic SQL are supported.
+The following databases are currently supported:
+* MySQL
+* MS SQL
+* HSQLDB

-New Storage classes can be added by extending the net.google.safebrowsing2.Storage trait.
+New Storage classes can be added by extending the net.google.safebrowsing2.db.DBI class or the net.google.safebrowsing2.db.Storage trait.

 ## Attributions
 * The is based off Julien Sobrier's [Net-Google-SafeBrowsing2](https://github.com/juliensobrier/Net-Google-SafeBrowsing2) perl module.